Introduction > Overview: Supplement > Background

 - correspondence

-This tool [1] uses containers to solve the problem of conflicts between apps.
-And [2] connects containers via a network, allowing the configuration to be changed flexibly. [※2]
+This tool [1] uses containers to solve the problem of conflicts between applications, and [2] connects containers via a network, allowing for flexible configuration changes. [※2]

-In addition, [3] all tools can be customized, and they can be created and published as [4] plugins. [※3]
+In addition, [3] all of the tools will be customizable, and they will be able to be created and published as [4] plugins. [※3]

-Conversations and the associated triggers/actions can be created as visual workflows [5], but also written as handwritten code [6] to implement complex flows (sequential, branching, and iterative).
+Conversations and the associated triggers/actions can be created as a visual workflow [5].
+On the other hand, to implement complex flows, [6] it is also possible to write code by hand (sequential, branching, and iterative).

 All of these plugins, including containers and workflows [7], can be created, deleted, started, and stopped in the same way.